-- a.
-Describes the repair station's procedures for inspecting the work performed by a contractor on an item that has been approved for release or return to service by the contractor. - b.
+- b.
 Describes the procedures the repair station uses to provide technical training for receiving inspection personnel who inspect maintenance functions contracted. - c.
 Explains the procedures the repair station will use to ensure that items on which contracted maintenance functions have been performed are properly processed through the organization's receiving inspection procedures. - d.
 Explains receiving inspection procedures in enough detail to enable a receiving inspector to make an airworthiness determination of any item received based on a technical review of the contractor's source documentation. - e.
-Describes the method of recording a contractor's work and the record retention period.

-16.2.5 Audits.
-This subsection:
+Describes the method of recording a contractor's work and the record retention period. - 16.2.5 Audits.
+This subsection: - a.

-- a.
 Describes the procedures the repair station uses when auditing contractors and the frequency of such audits.
 It also should explain the procedures for recording the results of such audits, to include the record-retention period for the results of each audit. - b.
 Describes the procedures the repair station will use to ensure that contractors comply with operators' manuals, manufacturers' manuals, and ICAs for the maintenance functions performed. - c.
 Describes how contractors are informed of any changes to these manuals and procedures. - 17.0 HUMAN FACTORS.
 This section describes the procedures the repair station will use to ensure the detection and rectification of maintenance errors that may endanger the safe operation of aircraft.
-The procedures must ensure that the FAA-approved initial and recurrent training program and any revision thereto includes human factors training, addressing resources, human performance limitations, shift changeovers, and how personnel are trained to ensure an understanding of the application of human factors principles.
-The following topics should be covered:

-- a.
-General/Introduction to human factors,

-- b.
-Safety Culture/Organizational factors,

-- c.
-Human error,

-- d.
-Human performance and limitations,

-- e.
+The human factors training program must describe, in detail, how the initial and recurrent human factors training is established.
+The human factors training must be tailored to the organization's operations.
+The organization should customize the human factors syllabus content to suit its needs in terms of size, complexity, and personnel involved to ensure that the following topics are covered sufficiently: - a.
+General/introduction to human factors, - b.
+Safety culture/organizational factors, - c.
+Human error, - d.
+Human performance and limitations, - e.
 Environment,

 - f.
 Procedures, information, tools, and practices,

 - g.
 Communication,

 - h.
 Teamwork,

 - i.
 Professionalism and integrity, and

 - j.
-Organization's Human Factors program.
+Organization's human factors program.

 NOTE: The recurrent human factors training must not be a simple repetition of the initial training.
 Instead, it must be built upon errors/lessons learned and the experiences within the organization (or group of organizations).
-This should help ensure that the results of internal quality audits and occurrence reports are brought to the attention of all staff.
+The training should include practical examples and topics related to maintenance performed, rather than unrelated theory.
+The results of the internal quality audits and occurrence reports should be brought to the attention of all staff members during recurrent training in the form of lessons learned.